How to Create an Online Education Website Like Udemy?

 In order to create a website like Udemy, you’ll need to follow at least these steps:

-- Research your audience and subject matter, and build a UX strategy.
+- Research your audience and subject matter, and then build a UX strategy.

 - Create an eLearning platform or use an existing one.